Here is the Washington Monument. I took this picture just as a bus drove past, it turned out pretty cool.

 Here are Virinia and I waiting for the metro.
 Virinia is an intern from Utah State that I work with.

 Here I am in front of a pretty sculpture at the Woodrow Wilson center.
 We found out that there was a symposium about Iran, Iraq and the United States at the Woodrow Wilson Center for International Scholars, so we were able to go during work.
 Our boss wants us to take advantage of being in Washington DC.
 He says that we are interns here to learn, not to work so he will be sending us on more things like this.
 The thesis of the speaker's presentation was that in order to build a new, stable, Iraq, the United States needs to have talks with Iran, since Iran plays a huge roll in Iraq and has great influence there.
 The US, however, has been unwilling to have talks with Iran because the US accuses Iran of trying to develop nuclear weapons.
 I personally think that if the US closes its doors to talks with any country or organization it is putting itself at a disadvantage.
 I don't think there can be any peaceful resolutions without dialogue.
 But anyway, it was a very interesting talk and I'm glad we got to hear it.
+Dr. Kader, our boss, wanted the interns to watch some films in his office while he was out.
+We watched Bush's War, a PBS font line documentary, I highly recommend it.
+We still have a long list we need to watch.
+This is a picture of me trying to choose which delicious chocolate to eat.

 The first weekend I was here a group of us, all interns from the Hinckley Institute visited a few embassies that were having Open Houses as part of a foreign embassy open house event.
 This photograph is of a painting in the Colombian embassy that I really liked.
+Many of the embassies were closed and we had to just pass by without going inside.
+Here is a picture of the crest of Singapore in front of the Singaporean embassy.
+It made me miss Singapore a lot.
+Majulah Singapura!

 Here I am reading in my mini cubicle.
 The book I'm reading is titled Negotiating Arab-Israeli Peace.
 It is a great book, It is not very long.
 I haven't finished it yet.
 It was published in early 2008 and gives a history of the peace talks between Israel and countries of the Arab world during the Bush 1, Clinton, and Bush 2 administrations.
 Then it gives 10 suggestions on how to negotiate Arab-Israeli peace.
 It is great, I think the authors need to send copies over to Obama and McCain.